 Drag-Lining / Tight-Lining

 Fishing deep water?
 This might be the technique for you.
-The general setup is a 1-ounce sinker tied to the end of your main line, with a couple leaders spaced 18 inches apart.
+The general setup is a 1-ounce sinker tied to the end of your mainline, with a couple of leaders spaced 18 inches apart.

 This rig (aka the Crappie Rig) is best utilized while trolling.
 You will essentially be dragging the sinker along the bottom, creating vibrations that can alert nearby crappie of your potential meal.
 The key here is to be very attentive to the vibrations you feel.
 You must raise the rod when you start feeling resistance or you may end up in a snag.

 If using minnows, try using size 2 light-wire hooks.
 This way you can get out of a snag by just pulling and bending the hook.
-Using heavier main line (up to 30-40 lb test) will also help you get out of snags.
+Using a heavier mainline (up to 30-40 lb test) will also help you get out of snags.
 Overall, this technique is great for fishing suspended crappie during summer, fall, and winter.

 Spider trolling is a great technique to find schools of crappie very efficiently and very quickly.
 You can use jigs on some poles, spinners on some, and minnows on others.
 They can (and should) all be fished at different depths initially.
 It can be a difficult technique to master since you have to be watching all poles at the same time in case of a bite or in case lines get crossed.
 You also need the proper equipment to mount the rods in such a fashion.
 Rod holders like these will make the job a lot easier: